We take a look at four of the best social networks for doctors and discuss how these valuable platforms can transform

 All in all, it’s easy to see why so many doctors have joined this social network.
 On their website, Doximity defines their vision as, “a future where medical communication is effortless – fast, simple, seamless, and secure.”
-Not even 4 years old, Doximity is well on its way towards turning their vision into a reality.
+Not even 4 years old, Doximity is well on its way towards turning its vision into a reality.

 The biggest threat to dethrone Doximity’s status as the largest digital community for doctors comes from the social network SERMO.
 Exclusively for licensed physicians, SERMO is another outlet that allows doctors to communicate and collaborate with others in the industry.
 The main distinction that separates SERMO from Doximity is the level of anonymity available, as the majority of SERMO members choose to be anonymous when posting on the site.
 This degree of ambiguity certainly comes with its advantages, including the likelihood for physicians to be more open and honest when participating in the clinical discussion forums.
 Unlike Doximity, however, SERMO is not HIPAA-compliant; so while the anonymity aspect offers added comfort when posting, physicians do need to avoid identifying patients when posting on the network.

 Regardless, there’s no denying the fact that SERMO is among the very best social networks geared exclusively for physicians in the U.S. – and soon to be worldwide, as they plan to open their doors to doctors across the globe to add to their already impressive member base that exceeds 300,000 doctors.

 The image-based social network not only allows physicians to share pictures but also provides users with another channel to exchange valuable medical information with their peers.
 Communication between members is made easier by giving users the ability to create profiles for themselves and join groups pertaining to certain interests or institutions.
 While sharing and discussing images seems like a risky move, Figure 1 understands that patient privacy is a top priority for physicians and designed the platform accordingly.
 By and large, considering the visual-driven nature of the medical industry, it’s easy to see the value of joining a photo-sharing network like Figure 1.